Elenterius/stau/README.md

 # SOD (Storm3D) Model Utils
 #### SOD Parser
-Supported SOD Versions: 1.8 & 1.9 (might be also able to read: >1.61 & 1.7)
+Supported SOD Versions: 1.8 & 1.9 (might be also able to read: >1.61 & 1.7 --> just try it out if it works :shrug:)
 #### SOD Writer
 Supported SOD Versions: 1.8 & 1.9

-## Blender Plugin
+## Blender Python Script
+Import SOD models with all the hardpoints as empty elements.

+For Blender Version: 2.8.x

+**How to Use**: Paste the script into the python terminal from blender and change the file paths in the script.

+### TODO:
+- [ ] add sod export capabilities
+- [ ] remove hacky import & make it a proper plugin